buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Components**:: V, S, M (a drop of your own blood)
 - **Duration**:: 1 minute

 Up to three creatures of your choice that you can see within range must make a Will Saving Throw.
-Whenever a target that fails this saving throw makes an Attack Roll or a Saving Throw before the spell ends, the target must roll a d4 and subtract the number rolled from the Attack Roll or Saving Throw.
+Whenever a target that fails this saving throw makes an Attack Roll or a Saving Throw before the spell ends get -1 penalty.

 **For each Magic Critical Success** obtained in the Magic Check, you can target an additional creature.